Ryan-ford25/Milestone_Project2/README.md

 ### Deployment

-The site is deployed using GitHub Pages - [Dj Silver Soul's Pop Quiz](https://sd-powell.github.io/portfolio_project_2/).
+The site is deployed using GitHub Pages - [Echoes of Light](https://ryan-ford25.github.io/Milestone_Project2/).

 To Deploy the site using GitHub Pages:

 1. Login (or sign up) to Github.
-2. Go to the repository for this project, [sd-powell/portfolio_project_2](https://github.com/sd-powell/portfolio_project_2).
+2. Go to the repository for this project, [ryan-ford25/Milestone_Project2](https://github.com/Ryan-ford25/Milestone_Project2).
 3. Click the settings button.
 4. Select pages in the left hand navigation menu.
 5. From the source dropdown select main branch and press save.